tribbloid/spookystuff/README.md

 - **[Sandeep Singh @techaddict](https://github.com/techaddict)** has added new sbt build files to make it friendly to native scala developers.

-- **[Terry Lin @ithinkicancode](https://github.com/ithinkicancode)** has added new features supporting more http operations with more customizable parameters.
+- **[Terry Lin @ithinkicancode](https://github.com/ithinkicancode)** has added new features supporting more http operations with more customization options.

 SpookyStuff
 ===========